dotnetcloud/SqsToolbox/README.md

 `WithMessageProcessor` allows you to register an special kind of `IHostedService` which consumes messages from the channel.
 You must derive from the abstract `SqsMessageProcessingBackgroundService` class to provide the basic message handling functionality you require.

-An sbtract class `MessageProcessorService` may also be used to simplify the code you need to implement.
+An abstract class `MessageProcessorService`, which inherits from `SqsMessageProcessingBackgroundService`, may also be used to simplify the code you need to implement.
 When deriving from this class, you implement the `ProcessMessage` to handle each message.

 For example: